 Sharing your life with a dog is one of the most rewarding experiences you'll ever have.
 And when you select a canine companion, you're ideally looking for a dog who will seamlessly fit into your lifestyle — couch potato, active, or something in between.

 You also have to consider his grooming needs — does he need costly, regular professional grooming or is he more low-maintenance?
-How often you should take your dog to the groomer for brushing, bathing, and haircuts really depend on what kind of coat he has.
-Other grooming considerations are how much he sheds, and how much grooming you are keen on doing at home.
+How often you should take your pooch to the groomer for brushing, bathing, and haircuts really depends on what kind of coat he has.
+Other dog grooming considerations are how much he sheds, and how much grooming you are keen on doing at home.

-The following guidelines for grooming schedules are based on the type of coat your dog has:
+The following guidelines for creating a grooming schedule are based on the type of coat your dog has.

 Pit bulls, smooth dachshunds, greyhounds, basset hounds, bullmastiffs, and French bulldogs all have a short, close-lying topcoat that is smooth with little to no undercoat.
-Smooth, short coats are the easiest to care for and require only minimal grooming to keep them shiny and healthy, which means occasional baths and infrequent brushing.
+Smooth, short coats are the easiest to care for and require only minimal grooming to maintain shiny and healthy coat, which means occasional baths and infrequent brushing.
 Low-maintenance breeds are perfect for people who don't have a lot of time to groom at home or to visit a groomer.
-But these dogs do, however, shed; sometimes extensively; or not much at all, depending on the breed.
+But these short-haired dogs do, however, shed; sometimes extensively or not much at all, depending on the breed.

 Consequently, a professional groomer's "low-shed" service is beneficial.
-Also known as carding or "furminating," this thorough brushing aims to cut down on fur-encrusted furniture and clothing, plus keeps your pal in tiptop condition.
-Frequency will depend on your dog's level of shedding.
-Keep in mind that shedding is natural for many dogs, and nothing, not even shaving, eliminates it.
+Also known as carding or "furminating," this thorough brushing aims to cut down on fur buildup and fur-encrusted furniture and clothing, plus keeps your dog's skin in tiptop condition.
+The frequency will depend on your dog's level of shedding.
+Keep in mind that shedding loose hair is natural for many dogs, and nothing, not even shaving with clippers, eliminates it.

 Short double coat

 Double-coated dogs have a soft undercoat and a water-repellent topcoat.
-Labrador retrievers, Akitas, and Australian cattle dogs are among those who sport short, double coats featuring a coarse, straight topcoat 1/2- to-1-inch long with a thick, downy undercoat.
+Some dog breeds who sport short, double coats featuring a coarse, straight topcoat 1/2-inch to 1-inch long with a thick, downy undercoat include the Labrador retriever, Akita, and Australian cattle dog.
 The hair may be longer on the ruff of the neck, rump, and tail.
-They are seasonal shedders and should visit the groomer four times a year to remove the dead undercoat
+They are seasonal shedders and should visit the groomer four times a year to remove the dead undercoat.

 Medium double coat

-Golden retrievers, German shepherds, Rottweilers, and Norwegian elkhounds are examples of dogs with medium-length coats 1-to-2.5 inches long with an undercoat.
+Golden retrievers, German shepherds, Rottweilers, and Norwegian elkhounds are examples of dogs with medium-length coats 1 to 2 1/2 inches long with an undercoat.
 In most cases, the grooming requirements for medium, double-coated dogs are frequent brushing to remove the shedding undercoat.
-This type of coat can benefit from a professional grooming session at least r times a year.
+This type of coat can benefit from a professional grooming session at least four times a year.

 Long double coat

-Collies, Samoyeds, chow chows, and Newfoundlands are among the breeds with 2-to-5-inches long, double coats that shed seasonally.
+Collies, Samoyeds, chow chows, and Newfoundlands are among the breeds with 2-inch to 5-inch long, double coats that shed seasonally.
+The Alaskan and Siberian husky breeds also fall in this category.
 Frequent, routine grooming is essential to keep them in peak condition.
-Featuring a soft outline of longer hair on their rump, tail, and neck, and feathers on their belly, feet, and behind their ears, these dogs can mat easily.
-Depending on their lifestyle and frequency of mats, a trip to the groomers every few months keeps them in top form.
+Featuring a soft outline of longer hair on their rump, tail, and neck, and feathers on their belly, feet, and behind their ears, the dog's coat can mat easily.
+Depending on their lifestyle and frequency of mats, a trip to the groomers every few months keeps long-haired dogs in top form.

 Afghan hounds, Lhasa apsos, and Maltese are among the breeds with long, profuse, coarse or silky hair that "drops" or hangs down from the body.
-Some breeds have a single coat or a double coat, such as the Shih Tzu, that grows continuously and must be trimmed at regular intervals or becomes unmanageable.
-Their coats easily become matted requiring long, expensive grooming sessions.
+Some long-haired breeds have a single coat or a double coat, such as the Shih Tzu, that grows continuously and must be trimmed at regular intervals or becomes unmanageable.
+Without frequent grooming, their coats easily become matted requiring long, expensive grooming sessions.
 When cut short, their coats can last two to three months between cuts, but hair longer than an inch needs professional grooming every four to six weeks at least to prevent serious matting issues.

 Curly or wavy coat

-Poodles, Portuguese water dogs, and bichon frisès have curly or wavy coats that grow continually.
+Poodles, Portuguese water dogs, and bichon frisès have curly or wavy coats that grow continually and need regular grooming.
 These coats collect dirt and debris and mat easily.
-If the hair is longer than half an inch, it should be brushed at least twice weekly.
-Hair longer than an inch should be brushed daily.
-Take your wavy or curly dog to the groomers every four to six weeks for a haircut to prevent severe matting.
+If the dog's hair is longer than half an inch, it should be brushed at least twice weekly.
+Daily brushing or combing is recommended for hair longer than an inch.
+Take your wavy or curly dog to a professional groomer every four to six weeks for a haircut to prevent severe matting.